y2kbugger/y2kbugger.github.io/content/programming/reading-taocp-mmix.rst

     One of the principal goals of my books is to show how high-level constructions are actually implemented in machines, not simply to show how they are applied. [#knuthmmix]_

 This aligns with my goal of exploring computers to the lowest levels including operating systems as well as CPUs.
 The more I can understand the software-hardware interface, the happier I will be.
 Learning algorithms via TAOCP is the software side of my strategy.
-On the hardware side I'm exploring TTL logic, CPU design, and simple cases of systems integration using vintage microcontrollers.
+On the hardware side I'm exploring TTL logic, CPU design, and simple cases of systems integration using vintage microprocessors such as z80, 6502 and 1802.
 This has also led me to explore prototyping via FPGAs and one day I hope to design a CPU core and bootstrap up to a self hosting multitasking development environment.

 MIX
 ===
-In order to facilitate the teaching of algorithms and how they interact with hardware Knuth developed a CPU architecture and corresponding assembly language.
+In order to facilitate the teaching of algorithms and how they interact with hardware, Knuth developed a CPU architecture and corresponding assembly language.

     MIX is a hypothetical computer used in Donald Knuth's monograph, The Art of Computer Programming (TAOCP).
 MIX's model number is 1009, which was derived